`bynk.toml` manifest

 bynkc test, and the project-aware bynk driver CLI

-commands — bynk doctor, bynk new, and bynk dev — require a project (a
+commands — bynk doctor, bynk new, bynk dev, and bynk deploy — require a project (a

 bynk.toml, or a src/ directory).